heeyeon-im/heeyeon-im.github.io/projects.md

 ------
 ## **2. Action goals guide perception.**
 For decades, prevailing models of human behavior assume a functional structure of serial processing stages of perception, cognition, and action control modules.
 Thus the relationship between perception and motor system has been viewed as unidirectional; and the role of motor control system is only considered as final outcome of commands from perceptual and cognitive systems.
 However, I have discovered behavioral and neural evidence for continuous interactions between perception and action that are bidirectional.
-For example, I have found that different social motivations and action goals (e.g., approach and avoidance) modulate the way we perceive emotional states and behavioral intent of crowds of people.
+For example, I have found that different social motivations and action goals (e.g., approach and avoidance) modulate the way we perceive emotional states and behavioral intent of crowds of people ([Im et al., 2017a](../Im_etal_NHB_2017.pdf); [Im et al., 2017b](../Im_etal_Cult_Br_2017.pdf), see Demo [here](https://heeyeon-im.github.io/demo/)).
 <div class="container">
   <div class="row" style="margin-bottom: 1px">
     <div class="col-md-3 col-sm-12">